 - understand your risks - eg do you live near a factory or petrol station?

-- manage your plan
+- with household members create, and manage your plan

 - have an emergency kit - include plastic sheets, duct tape and scissors to seal any areas where air can get inside your home or building